Making Spotify a more social platform by improving the way people connect through music, conversations and moments.

 Conceptual

-Spotify makes it easy to discover music, but not to share it.
-When users want to send a song to a friend, they’re pushed out of the app, cutting the moment short.
-Sharing often lacks context, feels one-sided, and interrupts the flow.
-I set out to find a solution that keeps users engaged within the platform while making music sharing feel more natural and connected.
+When Spotify users want to send a song to a friend, they’re pushed out of the app cutting the moment short.
+Sharing often lacks context, feels one-sided, and is disconnected from the flow.
+The innovative solutions I came up with proved very popular with frequent Spotify users when tested.

-Spotify makes it easy to discover music, but not to share it.
-When users want to send a song to a friend, they’re pushed out of the app, cutting the moment short.
-Sharing often lacks context, feels one-sided, and interrupts the flow.
-I set out to find a solution that keeps users engaged within the platform while making music sharing feel more natural and connected.
+When Spotify users want to send a song to a friend, they’re pushed out of the app cutting the moment short.
+Sharing often lacks context, feels one-sided, and is disconnected from the flow.
+The innovative solutions I came up with proved very popular with frequent Spotify users when tested.

 Hypothesis